 Works, copy between the brackets: ------------------------------------- [⠀] U+2800 Braille blank space [ㅤ] U+3164 Hangul filler [ﾠ] U+FFA0 Halfwidth Hangul filler Works, can't copy from this page: ------------------------------------- U+00AD Soft hyphen U+034F Combining grapheme joiner U+061C Arabaic letter mark U+115F Hangul choseong filler U+1160 Hangul jungseong filler U+17B4 Khmer vowel inherent AQ U+17B5 Khmer vowel inherent AA U+200C Zero-width non-joiner U+200D Zero-width joiner U+200E Left-to-right mark U+200F Right-to-left mark U+2060 Word joiner U+2061 Function application U+2062 Invisible times U+2063 Invisible separator U+2064 Invisible plus U+206A Inhibit symmetric swapping U+206B Activate symmetric swapping U+206C Inhibit Arabic form shaping U+206D Activate Arabic form shaping U+206E National digit shapes U+206F Nominal digit shapes U+1D173 Musical symbol begin beam U+1D174 Musical symbol end beam U+1D175 Musical symbol begin tie U+1D176 Musical symbol end tie U+1D177 Musical symbol begin slur U+1D178 Musical symbol end slur U+1D179 Musical symbol begin phrase U+1D17A Musical symbol end phrase Doesn't work: ------------------------------------- U+0009 Character tabulation U+0020 Space U+00A0 No-break space U+180E Mongolian vowel separator U+2000 En quad U+2001 Em quad U+2002 En space U+2003 Em space U+2004 Three-per-em space U+2005 Four-per-em space U+2006 Six-per-em space U+2007 Figure space U+2008 Punctuation space U+2009 Thin space U+200A Hair space U+200B Zero-width space U+202F Narrow no-break space U+205F Medium mathematical space U+3000 Ideographic space U+FEFF Zero-width no-break space U+1D159 Musical symbol null notehead

-There are three options above you can copy right from this article and use for your folder "names."
+You can use one of the three supported invisible characters listed above to make invisible folder "names."
 For the other characters that work in the list, you can copy them from a site like invisible-characters.com.

-Once you've copied an invisible character, open the folder, tap and hold its name until edit mode opens, then paste the invisible character over the name so that no text is visible.
+Once you've copied an invisible character, open the folder, tap and hold its name until edit mode opens, then paste the hidden character over its original name so that no text is visible.
+You can also access the name editor by long-pressing a folder on your Home Screen and choosing "Rename" from the quick actions.
 Lastly, exit the folder and tap "Done" or just click your Home button or swipe up from the bottom on Face ID models to save your changes and exit edit mode.

-There is currently no way to remove or change an app's name on your home screen, which will probably never happen.
-The workaround you can use to get nameless apps on your home screen is the same one you'd use for customizing app icons.
+There is no built-in way to remove or change an app's name on your Home Screen, which will probably never happen.
+The workaround you can use to get nameless apps on your Home Screen is the same one you'd use for customizing app icons.

 - iCloud Link: Save Icons from the App Store